nicolasplantier/Find-generic-model-tetrapod/README.md

 - `draw_main_axes.py` in `draw_main_axes`
 Main program that draws the axes found inside the different tetrapods.

+- `clean_tetrapods.py` in `clean_tetrapods`
+Main program that finds the feet inside the tetrapods and removes the outliers.

 ## Installation
 The source code is written in Python and in C++ and thus requires a C++ compiler.